macnianios/project_nba/README.md

 #Running the Notebook in Google Colab
   1. Open Google Colab: Go to https://colab.research.google.com/.
   2. Upload the Notebook:
-  3. Click on "File" -> "Upload notebook" and select "Project_Capstone.ipynb" from your local machine.
+  3. Click on "File" -> "Upload notebook" and select "nba_reb_ass_analysis.ipynb" from your local machine.
-  4. Alternatively, you can upload the entire project directory (including "Project_Capstone.ipynb") to your Google Drive and open the notebook directly from there.
+  4. Alternatively, you can upload the entire project directory (including "nba_reb_ass_analysis.ipynb") to your Google Drive and open the notebook directly from there.

 #Methods Used